DevExpress/devextreme-documentation/includes/grids-tutorial-customize-the-toolbar.md

 Declare a toolbar item element and specify the [name](/Documentation/ApiReference/UI_Components/dx{WidgetName}/Configuration/toolbar/items/#name) and [properties](/Documentation/ApiReference/UI_Components/dx{WidgetName}/Configuration/toolbar/items/) that you want to customize (see the *"addRowButton"* configuration in the code below).
 If a control does not need customization, include its **name** only.
 Ensure that **items[]** contain controls for all features that you enabled in your {WidgetName}.

 - **DevExtreme components**
-Configure the desired DevExtreme component within a toolbar item element.
-In this tutorial, we extended the toolbar's item collection with a custom [Button](/Documentation/ApiReference/UI_Components/dxButton/) that expands/collapses all grid records.
+Configure a DevExtreme component within a toolbar item element.
+In this tutorial, we extended the toolbar's item collection with a custom [Button](/Documentation/ApiReference/UI_Components/dxButton/) that expands or collapses all grid records.